+358 44 3631 503

 The centre offers accommodation in a house located just a few metres from the sea.
 Two apartments: 1) 2 rooms, kitchen and wc, 2) 1 room, kitchen and wc, a shared shower.
 The building has good central heating for cold weather.
 If needed, there is also possibility to use a simple photography darkroom, a ceramic studio with a kiln and a smith’s cottage.

-The center offers artists who want to find inspiration from nature an opportunity to develop their work.
+The center offers for artists, who want to find inspiration from nature, an opportunity to develop their work.
 The center also wishes to improve artist’s ability to pay attention to constructed natural environment and, eventually, to find new ways for interaction between artists, society and environment.

 Working period minimum 3 weeks.
 The fee is 10 euros/day.

-The dead-line for applications concerning May-April (next year) is in February.
+The dead-line for applications concerning April-March (next year) is in January.
 Freely formulated application, work plan + CV.